An Open Letter to the Problem Solvers

 But, We must beware of the consequences, because vengeance will leave this country in ruins.
 But justice will establish her as a light to the rest of the world, declaring that: “all men are created equal and are endowed by their creator with certain unalienable rights, such as life, liberty and the pursuit of happiness.”
 That is what we collectively believe.

-[UPDATE: In a side note, I want to make clear that there are many peaceful protesters who are exercising the constitutional right and are
+[UPDATE: In a side note, I want to acknowledge that there are many peaceful protesters who are exercising their constitutional right and are actively seeking change without seeking vengeance, but they don’t get the media coverage.]

 “Do not take Revenge, my dear friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge, I will repay.’ says the Lord.”
 (Romans 12:19)